This is a guest post by Alan Murray from Computergaga.

-Excel provides many ways to round values to a specific integer, or to a number of decimal places So whatever your requirements, Excel has a way.
+Excel provides many ways on how to round numbers in Excel to a specific integer, or to a number of decimal places So whatever your requirements, Excel has a way.

 The various rounding functions of Excel can be used to change and present the value in the best way possible.
 Be sure to understand the difference and choose the right one to prevent unexpected results.